 The agreement to build Utopia of the Seas was signed on 18th February 2019.
 Originally, the ship was supposed to be delivered in late 2023, but the date has been pushed back by about 12 months due to the global pause.

-Utopia of the Seas will offer 3 and 4-night cruises from Port Canaveral, Florida to Perfect Day at CocoCay and Nassau, Bahamas.
+Utopia of the Seas offers 3 and 4-night cruises from Port Canaveral, Florida to Perfect Day at CocoCay and Nassau, Bahamas.

 Icon of the Seas (2024)